 Plenty of over-the-counter medications can help relieve pain with mineral compounds.
 Acetaminophen, ibuprofen, and naproxen are all effective options.

-But avoid using any medication alone and only use them when other remedies don't help.
-Make sure to speak with your doctor first, especially if you're already taking other medications.
+However, avoid using any medication alone and only use them when other remedies don’t help.
+Speak with your doctor first, especially if you already take other medications.

 Massages

-Getting a massage can also help to relieve pain.
-But make sure to find a qualified massage therapist with experience working with people with diabetes.
-You can also use a massage oil/cream that contains capsaicin.
+Getting a massage can also help relieve pain.
+However, make sure to find a qualified massage therapist with experience working with people with diabetes.
+You can also use a massage oil or cream that contains capsaicin.

 Herbal Teas